The recording process

 Would you like to be involved?
 Here’s what you need to do:

-2. Arrive at the Royal Birmingham Conservatoire about 15 minutes before your booking where you’ll be taken to one of our green rooms to take part in a couple of activities (including having your photo taken for our digital archive!)
+- Arrive at the Royal Birmingham Conservatoire 10 minutes before your booking where you’ll be taken to one of our green rooms to take part in a couple of activities (including having your photo taken for our digital archive!).

 We have budget to cover transport to and from the Conservatoire and refreshments (including tea/coffee, soft drinks and plenty of biscuits!) will be provided so you won’t be out of pocket.